exporl/apex/documentation/examples/index.md

         hand bottom corner of the screen that indicates the percentage of trials that have been completed.

-    -   duration of the time after response (in msec) that Apex3 waits before presenting the next trial.
+    -   duration of the time after response (in msec) that APEX 4 waits before presenting the next trial.
 During this interval feedback can be displayed.
 In this example, no feedback (thumb up, thumb down) is given as the value is .